MakieOrg/Makie.jl/docs/reference/plots/hexbin.md

 ### Changing the scale of the number of observations in a bin

-You can pass a scale function to via the `scale` keyword, which will be applied to the bin counts before plotting.
+You can pass a scale function to via the `colorscale` keyword, which will be applied to the bin counts before plotting.

 \begin{examplefigure}{svg = true}
 ```julia